AIHubCentral/docs/assets/Essentials/Voice Models.md

 ‎
 - If you need a link for it, use the other methods.

-- If it only exists in weights.com, download the .ZIP & <u>[upload it to HF](https://docs.aihub.gg/essentials/voice-models/#uploading-to-hugging-face)</u>.
+- If it only exists in weights.com, download the .ZIP & [upload it to HF](https://docs.aihub.gg/essentials/voice-models/#uploading-to-hugging-face).

 +++ Voice Models channel